Configuration Profiles Homepage on the ZeroLock® Management Console

 Step_1_Configg Profile Duplicate

-When done editing, it's recommended a descriptive name is assigned followed by clicking Update which returns to the screen you started from.
+When done editing, it's recommended that a descriptive name be assigned.
+Clicking Update which returns to the screen you started from.

 Step_1_Duplicate_Edit Profile